-‘Days Of Our Lives’ Episode 5/4 Recap: Theresa Returns, Ben Makes Appearance, Chad & Abby’s Emotional Reunion
+‘Days Of Our Lives’ May 4 Recap: Theresa Returns, Ben Makes Appearance, And Chad & Abby’s Emotional Reunion

 Today’s episode of Days of Our Lives was filled with plot twists, characters returning from long lost places, struggles, and emotional reunions.
-At the beginning of the Days episode, Dr. Laura is in complete control of Abby’s mind and body.
-She is back at the Salem PD and comes face to face with Chad and Kate.
+At the beginning of the Days episode, Dr. Laura was in complete control of Abby’s mind and body.
+She was back at the Salem police station and came face to face with Chad and Kate.

-Dr. Laura admits to blocking off the air supply in the tunnels under the DiMera mansion.
+Dr. Laura admitted to blocking off the air supply in the tunnels under the DiMera mansion.
 She told Kate that it was “nothing personal.”
-Dr. Laura confronts Chad, letting him know that it was, in fact, her that sat next to him in the jet on the way back from Hong Kong.
+Dr. Laura confronted Chad, letting him know that it was, in fact, her that sat next to him in the jet on the way back from Hong Kong.

-Kate leans into Chad and says, “You can do this, bring her home.”
-Kate leaves the room so that Chad can be alone with Dr. Laura.
-Once alone, Chad tries to convince Dr. Laura to let Abby come back home.
-Dr. Laura refuses, telling Chad that he really doesn’t want to know all of the reasons why.
-Chad is angry.
-He looks at Dr. Laura and says, “You have no right to keep my wife from me.”
+Kate leaned into Chad and said, “You can do this, bring her home.”
+Kate left the room so that Chad could be alone with Dr. Laura.
+Once alone, Chad tried to convince Dr. Laura to let Abby come back home.
+Dr. Laura refused, telling Chad that he really didn’t want to know all of the reasons why.
+Chad was angry.
+He looked at Dr. Laura and said, “You have no right to keep my wife from me.”

-Abby is trapped inside her own mind.
-She is lost and confused, but most of all she is scared.
-She wants desperately to get back to Chad and their son Thomas.
-Abby is in the process of fighting to get out when Ben Weston (Robert Scott Wilson) appears.
+Abby was trapped inside her own mind.
+She was lost and confused, but most of all she was scared.
+She wanted desperately to get back to Chad and their son, Thomas.
+Abby was in the process of fighting to get out when Ben Weston (Robert Scott Wilson) appeared.

 Days of Our Lives fans remember Ben as “The Necktie Killer.”
-He also attempted to kill Marlena Evans, Chad DiMera, as well as Abby.
-Ben tells Abby that he is always there in her mind and he can help her.
-At first, she fights against him and his seductions.
-She states that she is not scared of him anymore.
-Ben continues to seduce her, attempting to break her by telling Abby to let go, give up and give in to the realization that she is mentally ill.
-His charms seem to be working their magic as Abby leans in to kiss him.
+He also attempted to kill Marlena Evans and Chad DiMera, as well as Abby.
+Ben told Abby that he was always there in her mind and he could help her.
+At first, she fought against him and his seductions.
+She stated that she was not scared of him anymore.
+Ben continued to seduce her, attempting to break her by telling Abby to let go, give up, and give in to the realization that she was mentally ill.
+His charms seemed to be working their magic as Abby leaned in to kiss him.

-At the hospital, Eve is visiting Brady, who is trying to convince Eve to give him another chance.
-Brady insists that he wasn’t drinking or doing drugs.
-Eve doesn’t believe him.
-She is in the process of calling him a liar and a cheater when Claire walks into the room.
-Claire is just in time to tell Eve that Brady had nothing to do with the rigged contest.
+At the hospital, Eve was visiting Brady, who was trying to convince Eve to give him another chance.
+Brady insisted that he wasn’t drinking or doing drugs.
+Eve didn’t believe him.
+She was in the process of calling him a liar and a cheater when Claire walked into the room.
+Claire was just in time to tell Eve that Brady had nothing to do with the rigged contest.

-On today’s Days of Our Lives, Brady looks at Eve and confesses his undying love.
+On today’s Days of Our Lives, Brady looked at Eve and confessed his undying love.

 “You snuck up on me and I fell in love with you.
 Please take another chance on me, on us.”

-Brady expresses his deep love for Eve.
+Brady expressed his deep love for Eve.
 He wants to stand up and repeat his wedding vows to her.
 He wants to be the man to make her life better.

-Now that Ciara has gotten her revenge on Claire for what was done to her mother Hope, Ciara had expected to feel good about it.
-Instead, she finds herself feeling empty inside.
-Ciara tells Claire that she will go to Eve and ask that the press release say that there was a voting mix-up due to a technical error.
+Now that Ciara has her revenge on Claire for what was done to her mother, Hope, she expected to feel good about it.
+Instead, she found herself feeling empty inside.
+Ciara told Claire that she will go to Eve and ask that the press release say that there was a voting mix-up due to a technical error.

-In Mexico City, Chloe is still trapped in a hotel room.
-She was placed there after being drugged by Miguel and she is dreading the arrival of Miguel’s mysterious boss.
-The door opens, however, it is not Miguel or his boss that enters the room.
-It is a very scared and nervous Theresa Donovan (Jen Lilley).
+In Mexico City, Chloe was still trapped in a hotel room.
+She was placed there after being drugged by Miguel and she was dreading the arrival of Miguel’s mysterious boss.
+The door opened and it is not Miguel or his boss that entered the room.
+It was a very scared and nervous Theresa Donovan (Jen Lilley).

-Theresa explains to Chloe that she broke things off with Brady in order to save the life of her family members.
+Theresa explained to Chloe that she broke things off with Brady in order to save the life of her family members.
 The man who wants Chloe in Mexico is the same man who forced Theresa away from Brady, the man that she still loves and always will.
 Miguel’s mystery boss is the mobster Mateo.

-Theresa has a lot of questions for Chloe.
-At first, she asks about Tate and whether or not her son remembers her.
-Theresa admits to missing her son so badly that she can hardly bear it.
-Then, she asks about Brady.
-Chloe is obviously uncomfortable answering Theresa’s questions, but it eventually comes out that Brady fell in love with Nicole who also left him and broke his heart.
-Theresa is not happy hearing this information, and she is equally disturbed by Chloe’s admission that Brady is now dating Eve, Theresa’s sister.
+Theresa had a lot of questions for Chloe.
+At first, she asked about Tate and whether or not her son remembers her.
+Theresa admitted to missing her son so badly that she could hardly bear it.
+Then, she asked about Brady.
+Chloe was obviously uncomfortable answering Theresa’s questions, but it eventually came out that Brady fell in love with Nicole, who also left him and broke his heart.
+Theresa was not happy hearing this information, and she was equally disturbed by Chloe’s admission that Brady was now dating Eve, Theresa’s sister.

-Back at the Salem PD, Chad is getting frustrated dealing with Dr. Laura.
-Marlena advises that he should speak with his heart directly to Abby’s heart.
-Marlena tells him to give Abby a lifeline she can use to free herself.
-Chad re-enters the room with Dr. Laura, eager to try a new angle.
+Back at the Salem police station, Chad was getting frustrated dealing with Dr. Laura.
+Marlena advised that he should speak with his heart directly to Abby’s heart.
+Marlena told him to give Abby a lifeline she could use to free herself.
+Chad re-entered the room with Dr. Laura, eager to try a new angle.

 In the latest #DAYS, Abigail tries to fight off Dr. Laura's control to get to Chad.https://t.co/70zOJaxlvq pic.twitter.com/ywlFmlkMf8